1910 Italy v France football match

 The 1910 association football match between the national teams of Italy and France was the first ever official match played by Italy.
 The match took place on 15 May 1910 at the Arena Civica in Milan.
 Officiated by Harry Goodley, the match was watched by about 4,000 spectators and ended in a 6–2 home win for Italy.
 Italy's Pietro Lana scored the first goal of the match, and of Italy's history.

-Italy and France would give birth to one of the most storied rivalries in international football.
-They would face each other in the UEFA Euro 2000 final and in the 2006 FIFA World Cup final.
+Italy and France would give birth to what is widely considered one of the most historical rivalries in international football.
+They would face each other in the UEFA Euro 2000 final and the 2006 FIFA World Cup final.

 Background

 By the time Italy played their first official match, many other nations, especially those from Northern Europe, had already formed their respective national teams.
 On 16 March 1898, the Italian Football Federation was founded in Turin under the name Federazione Italiana del Football (FIF).
 Luigi Bosisio and Arturo Baraldi, then-president and secretary of the Federation respectively, laid the groundwork for the creation of the Italian national team.
 Due to organisational difficulties, the Federation headquarters were later relocated to Milan.
 FIF officially entered FIFA—the international governing body of association football—in 1905, one year after FIFA's formation.

 During this era, Pro Vercelli won the 1908 and 1909 scudetti using exclusively Italian players, in contrast to many clubs that relied heavily on English or Swiss footballers.
 Meanwhile, the FIF was renamed Federazione Italiana Giuoco Calcio (FIGC) in a 1909.
 Before the establishment of an official national team, several unofficial Italian selections had played matches against Swiss clubs.
 In 1899, a team of players from Genoa and Internazionale Torino faced a Swiss selection in Turin.
 In 1907, a FIF team played against Grasshopper in Milan.

 After observing the early international matches of neighbouring countries such as France, Switzerland, and Austria, Italian football authorities, under Luigi Bosisio's impulse, decided in early 1910 to form a national team.

 On 13 January 1910, the FIGC magazine read:

 "THE ITALIAN NATIONAL TEAM – This year Italy will also have its national team composed only of Italian players.
 To this end, the FIGC has instructed the Commissione Tecnica Arbitrale ... [to] put together a team that will worthily represent the colors of Italy, with the hope that victory will come to the eleven valiant athletes."